cuthbertLab/music21/music21/doc/html/_sources/graphing.txt

 http://matplotlib.sourceforge.net/users/installing.html

-For more information about matplotlib with music21 see `Advanced graphing`_
+For more information about matplotlib with music21 see :ref:`advancedGraphing`.

 Primitive Graphing Formats
 -------------------------------